keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 The Event Storming process involves the following steps:

-1. **Prepare Materials**: Prepare virtual collaboration tool, and invite key stakeholders.
+1. **Prepare**: Prepare virtual collaboration tool, and invite key stakeholders.
 1. **Define Scope**: Clarify the boundaries of the EHR system and the main goals of the Event Storming session.
 1. **Categorize Objects**: Use different colors to categorize objects by type ([Event Storming Legend](#event-storming-legend)).
 1. **Identify Events**: Write down all significant business events related to the EHR and place them on the timeline in order.